 - Delivering ground-breaking discoveries within a framework designed to improve human health and wellbeing.

-- Advancing, disseminating and applying knowledge and technology.
+- Advancing, applying and disseminating knowledge and technology.

 - Fostering a dialogue with the public about medical research.

-The BNDU provides an exceptional training and mentoring environment for undergraduate and graduate students, postdoctoral researchers, academic clinicians and visiting scientists at all career levels and from all over the world.
-The BNDU is an outward-looking and international community, which is reflected and endorsed by its diverse membership.
-The BNDU fosters education, career development and capacity building through a work culture founded on:
+The MRC BNDU provides an exceptional training and mentoring environment for undergraduate and graduate students, postdoctoral researchers, technologists, academic clinicians, professional support staff, and visiting scientists at all career levels and from all over the world.
+The MRC BNDU is an outward-looking and international community, which is reflected and endorsed by its diverse membership.
+The MRC BNDU fosters education, career development and capacity building through a work culture founded on:

 - Leadership by example.